 Krista received her undergraduate degree in business administration from Simon Fraser University in British Columbia and qualified as a Certified Public Accountant when she moved to New York City in 1993.
-She currently lives in New York City with her husband and two children.
+She currently lives in New York City with her husband and two children and is the Chair of the Board of Trustees of Empowers Africa.
+She has made over 7 short documentaries over the last several years, some winning awards at various film festivals.
 She is a former Senior Tax Manager for Ernst & Young LLP, former Chair of the Board of Trustees of Africa Foundation (USA), former trustee of Africa Foundation (SA) and the African Wildlife Foundation.
 Krista has traveled extensively throughout Africa and was honored with The African Diaspora Award for “The Friend of Africa” by Applause Africa magazine on December 8th, 2012.
 Krista was honored at the Voss Foundation’s Third Annual Women Helping Women event in the Hamptons on August 7th, 2017.

 Kim arrived in New York City from Seattle in 1977 after winning a beauty contest and quickly rose to supermodel status with numerous covers and prestigious advertising campaigns.
 In 1988 she stopped modeling to raise her two children and found a second career selling residential real estate in Westchester County, for which she received top awards.